ACSIS BECOMES MEMBER OF AU-ECOSOCC!

 According to Dr. Kane, the swearing-in ceremony held on 27 March 2017 in the presence of the 87 AU ECOSOCC members from all African countries and the African Diaspora, AU CIDO officials and the Egyptian authorities.

-The ECOSOCC General Assembly was an opportunity for the members to adopt the strategic plan of this institution with several major resolutions:
+The ECOSOCC General Assembly is an opportunity for the membership of this institution with several major resolutions:

-– Steps towards the establishment of the AU ECOSOCC headquarters in Lusaka, Zambia;
+– Steps towards the establishment of the ECOSOCC headquarters in Lusaka, Zambia;

-– The creation of the national co-ordinations (national chapters) of the AU ECOSOCC
+– The creation of the national co-ordinations of the AU ECOSOCC

 – Appropriation and sensitization of African peoples on the AU 2063 Agenda

-– The adoption of the Strategic Plan of the AU ECOSOCC
+– The adoption of the Strategic Plan of the ECOSOCC

-The members of the AU ECOSOCC must be ambassadors for the popularization of the policies of the African Union and its vision of the Agenda 2063.
-Thus, a presentation of the main organs of the Union was given to them, proposed by drawing on the Directorate of Strategic Planning, which produced the 2063 Agenda.
-In addition to President Cissé Kane, other members of ACSIS were represented at this august assembly: Abdourahman Hasan Said, Youth Association for the Fight against Aids and Poverty, Djibouti; Djibrine Amalkher, Nirvana Organization for the Promotion of African Women and Youth Chad, and Cyrille Guel, EducommunicAfrik, Burkina Faso.
+The members of the ECOSOCC must be ambassadors for the popularization of the policies of the African Union and its vision of the Agenda 2063.
+Thus, a presentation of the main organs of the Union Strategic Planning, which produced the 2063 Agenda.
+In addition to President Cisse Kane, other members of ACSIS were represented at this august assembly: Abdurahman Hasan Said, Youth Association for the Fight against Aids and Poverty, Djibouti; Djibrine Amalkher, Nirvana Organization for the Promotion of African Women and Youth Chad, and Cyrille Guel, EducommunicAfrik, Burkina Faso.

-The President of ACSIS took advantage of the General Assembly to present ACSIS and Pan-African Summit on Digital Economy and Sustainable Growth to be held in Chad.
+The President of ACSIS took over from ACSIS and Pan-African Summit on Digital Economy and Sustainable Growth to be held in Chad.
 This ACSIS initiative has attracted considerable attention from the ECOSOCC members who have decided to support it.

-AU ECOSOCC GA was the occasion for ACSIS chair to meet with M. Ahmed Esmat, ACSIS focal point for Egypt.
+ECOSOCC GA was the opportunity for ACSIS to meet with Ahmed Esmat, ACSIS focal point for Egypt.

 ACSIS members during ECOSOCC: C. Guel, A. Esmat, A. Djibrine & C. Kane

-At this meeting, ACSIS members joined the AU ECOSOCC working group on Human Resources Science and Technology, chaired by the Libyan Abdurrahman Moctar (Chair of FONGAF).
+At this meeting, ACSIS joined the Human Resources Science and Technology Working Group, chaired by the Libyan Abdurrahman Moctar (Chair of FONGAF).
 This cluster held a working session in the presence of Cissé Kane, Djibrine Amalkher, Cyril Guel and Ahmet Esmat.

-Members of the AU ECOSOCC HRST Cluster in Cairo
+Members of the ECOSOCC HRST Cluster in Cairo

-The President of ACSIS took the opportunity to reiterate his request to see the AU ECOSOCC endorse the Pan-African Summit on the Digital Economy.
-Thus, the members of the HRST Cluster unanimously and enthusiastically decided to include the Pan-African Summit in N’djamena as one of the priority initiatives to be carried out within the framework of an ACSIS- AU ECOSOCC collaboration.
+The President of ACSIS took the opportunity to reiterate his request to the ECOSOCC endorse the Pan-African Summit on the Digital Economy.
+Thus, the members of the HRST Cluster unanimously and enthusiastically decided to include the Pan-African Summit in N’djamena as one of the priority initiatives to be carried out within the framework of the ACSIS-ECOSOCC collaboration.